knowledgeteam/RobotMovement/readme.md

 ## Approach

-The code is designed to be as extensible as possible insert specific examples...
+The app is designed around the command design pattern.
+It was built with extensibility in mind.

-.
+For example new Robot Commands can be crfeated easily without modifying the existing code.

 ## Using the System
 The robot can be sent commands via the text input below the grid.